 Assault is usually defined as any action that causes reasonable apprehension of imminent and harmful contact.
 This means that assault occurs when someone intentionally causes someone else to believe they will be harmed.
 Battery occurs if intentional harmful contact occurs.

 With that in mind, every business has the duty to take reasonable steps to prevent cases of assault and battery.
-A fight can occur almost anywhere, and each business must ensure these situations do not occur too often and when they do, that they cause minimal harm.
+A fight can occur almost anywhere, and each business must ensure these situations do not occur too often and, when they do, that they cause minimal harm.

 The truth is that violent acts occur all the time.
 There are also limits on what some businesses can do to help ensure patron safety.
 In many cases, what is considered reasonable precautions often depends on the nature of a specific business.
-While this is true, businesses must provide patrons with a reasonable degree of safety.
+While this is true, businesses must provide patrons with reasonable safety.
 Because of this, all shooting victims should talk to a lawyer to determine if they have a negligent security case.

 Situations When You Can File a Negligent Security Claim